dynamic-dexteruk/Codex---ChatGPT---Workspace/library-app/README.md

 - Filter: Use Room and Status dropdowns to narrow the list.
 - Export: Click Export to download a JSON backup of all books.
 - Import: Click Import and select a previously exported JSON file.
-- Scan ISBN: Click Scan ISBN.
-Align the barcode in view; if supported the app detects ISBN automatically and pre‑fills a new book.
-If scanning isn’t supported or fails, type the ISBN manually and click Lookup.
+- Lookup ISBN/EAN: Click Lookup ISBN/EAN, type the code from your book (ISBN-10 or ISBN-13/EAN-13), then click Lookup.
+The app fetches metadata and opens the Add dialog prefilled.

 Data model (JSON shape)
 - Stored per-book schema (keys are optional unless noted):